 Option 2 (CEC not provided with the structure)

-This option applies where you are not able to obtain a CEC signed by a Tasmanian licensed electrician for the electrical work within the structure you intend to connect to an electricity source directly.
+This option applies where you are not able to obtain a CEC signed by a Tasmanian licensed electrician for the electrical work within the structure which you are intending to directly connect to an electricity source.